littlehorse-enterprises/lh-quarkus/USAGE.md

 }
 ```

-In case you need to override the [default beans](https://quarkus.io/guides/cdi-reference#default_beans)
-provided by the extension just add new ones.
+In case you need to override the provided beans by the extension, just add new ones.
 Example:

 ```java
 @ApplicationScoped